-• For grants of performance share units under each of LPP 6, LPP 7 and LPP 8, under "Voluntary Termination-by Executive Without Good Reason" and "Involuntary Termination- For Cause," participation in the LPP is cancelled retroactively back to the beginning of the performance period and performance share units will be forfeited in their entirety.
-For Ms. Savacool, for her grant under LPP 6, under the terms of her employment agreement, under "Voluntary Termination-by Executive Without Good Reason," a pro-rated amount of the outstanding performance share units convert to Ordinary Shares at the end of the performance period based on the cumulative growth achieved during Ms. Savacool's employment during the performance period as a proportion of the total achieved over the performance period.
-The growth achieved during Ms. Savacool's employment will be measured as of the last full calendar quarter preceding her termination date.

-For grants of performance share units under LPP 6, LPP 7 and LPP 8, under "Death" or "Disability": (i) if death or disability occurs in the first or second calendar years of the performance cycle, the performance share units will become immediately vested at the target award level and convert to Ordinary Shares as soon as administratively feasible following such death or disability: and (ii) if death or disability occurs in the third calendar year of the performance cycle, the performance share units will become vested at the greater of: (a) the target award level; or (b) the number of units earned based on the actual achievement of cumulative earnings for the entire performance cycle.
+- For grants of performance share units under each of LPP 7, LPP 8 and LPP 9, under "Voluntary Termination-by Executive Without Good Reason" and "Involuntary Termination-For Cause," participation in the LPP is cancelled retroactively back to the beginning of the performance period and performance share units will be forfeited in their entirety. - For grants of performance share units under LPP 7, LPP 8 and LPP 9, under "Death" or "Disability": (i) if death or disability occurs in the first or second calendar years of the performance cycle, the performance share units will become immediately vested at the target award level and convert to Ordinary Shares as soon as administratively feasible following such death or disability; and (ii) if death or disability occurs in the third calendar year of the performance cycle, the performance share units will become vested at the greater of: (a) the target award level; or (b) the number of units earned based on the actual achievement of cumulative earnings for the entire performance cycle. - For grants of performance share units under LPP 7, LPP 8 and LPP 9, under "Retirement," "Voluntary Termination-by Executive for Good Reason" and "Involuntary Termination-Without Cause," a pro-rated amount of the outstanding performance share units convert to Ordinary Shares at the end of the performance period based on the cumulative growth achieved during the named executive officer's

-- For grants of performance share units under LPP 6, LPP 7 and LPP 8, under "Retirement," "Voluntary Termination-by Executive for Good Reason" and "Involuntary Termination-Without Cause," a pro-rated amount of the outstanding performance share units convert to Ordinary Shares at the end of the performance period based on the cumulative growth achieved executive during the named employment during the performance period as a proportion of the total achieved over the performance period.
-For purposes of the calculation set forth in the preceding sentence only, the growth achieved during the named executive officer's employment will be measured as of the last full calendar quarter preceding the termination date. - For grants of performance share units under the LPP 6, LPP 7 and LPP 8, under "Qualifying Termination-Change-in-Control," the outstanding performance share units convert to Ordinary Shares as follows: (a) if the named executive officer's employment is terminated without cause following a change-in-control but prior to the end of the performance period, the conversion occurs at the greater of: (i) one hundred percent (100%) of the target level; or (ii) the number of shares that would have resulted from the growth rate achieved during the named executive officer's period of service during the performance period, measured as of the last full calendar quarter preceding the termination date; and (b) in the event of a termination for cause, voluntary termination, death or disability, or if the named executive officer's employment continues through the end of the performance period, the treatment of performance share units described elsewhere in this section shall apply as if a change-in-control did not occur.
-In addition, amounts calculated using the methodology as described in this paragraph represent, for all grants under LPP 6, LPP 7 and LPP 8, the payout of a pro-rated amount of the outstanding performance share units at current performance levels.
-For grants of performance share units under LPP 6, LPP 7 and LPP 8, in the event of a change-in-control, without a qualifying termination, where the successor entity does not assume and continue the respective LPP, the outstanding performance share units will immediately convert to Ordinary Shares at the greater of: (a) one hundred percent (100%) of the target level; or (b) the number of shares that would have resulted from the growth rate achieved during the performance period measured as of the last full calendar quarter the of preceding consummation change-in-control.
+- employment during the performance period as a proportion of the total achieved over the performance period.
+For purposes of the calculation set forth in the preceding sentence only, the growth achieved during the named executive officer's employment will be measured as of the last full calendar quarter preceding the termination date. - For grants of performance share units under the LPP 7, LPP 8 and LPP 9, under "Qualifying Termination-Change-in-Control," outstanding performance share units convert to Ordinary Shares as follows: (a) if the named executive officer's employment is terminated without cause following a change-in-control but prior to the end of the performance period, the conversion occurs at the greater of: (i) one hundred percent (100%) of the target level; or (ii) the number of shares that would have resulted from the growth rate achieved during the named executive officer's period of service during the performance period, measured as of the last full calendar quarter preceding the termination date; and (b) in the event of a termination for cause, voluntary termination, death or disability, or if the named executive officer's employment continues through the end of the performance period, the treatment of performance share units described elsewhere in this section shall apply as if a change-in-control did not occur.
+In addition, amounts calculated using the methodology as described in this paragraph represent, for all grants under LPP 7, LPP 8 and LPP 9, the payout of a pro-rated amount of the outstanding performance share units at current performance levels.
+For grants of performance share units under LPP 7, LPP 8 and LPP 9, in the event of a change-in-control, without a qualifying termination, where the successor entity does not assume and continue the respective LPP, the outstanding performance share units will immediately convert to Ordinary Shares at the greater of: (a) one hundred percent (100%) of the target level; or (b) the number of shares that would have resulted from the growth rate achieved during the performance period measured as of the last full calendar quarter preceding the consummation of the change-incontrol.